NordicPlayground/puck/_tutorials/display.md

 > Pin mapping between the mbed and the e-paper shield.

 > ![](../images/IMG_2675.JPG)
-> Image of something.
-TODO: write a better text here.
+> Wires connected to the shield.

 In the future a pin adaptor might be available for the nrf51822 which will make it easier to connect arduino shields without using single wires.

 # Software

 Now that the hardware is all assembled, let's get on to writing some code.
-We assume you've already read the [Location Puck tutorial].
+We assume you've already read the [Location Puck tutorial](location.html).
 We're going to use the same Puck library for the display, so we create a new project and set it up just like the location puck.

 The e-paper display shield has an SPI interface, which is the interface we are going to use to flash it with images.
 Luckily, we have ported an already existing Arduino e-paper library over to mbed which takes care of the protocol details.
 This library should be included in your project.
-Grab it at [http://mbed.org/teams/Nordic-Pucks/code/seeedstudio-epaper/](http://mbed.org/teams/Nordic-Pucks/code/seeedstudio-epaper/).
+Grab it at [our seeedstudio-epaper repo on mbed](http://mbed.org/teams/Nordic-Pucks/code/seeedstudio-epaper/).
 With it included, the EPD _(Electronic Paper Display)_ can be declared with the proper pin settings:

 > {% highlight cpp %}
 EPD_Class EPD(p0, p2, p3, p8, p5, p6, p7);